Hybrid workplace model – the ultimate buzzword of the post-pandemic era. But what is this hype all about?

 Money leakage due to unutilized office space is a huge problem for companies nowadays.
 It’s an unnecessary cost that can be easily mitigated by rethinking the use of desks.

 The hybrid model allows companies to utilize fewer desks without changing the headcount.
 For example, instead of paying for 1000 desks, a company can cut this in half and ask employees to come on a rotation basis.
+This concept is known as hot desking or shared desk policy.

-This leads to saving valuable resources that can be invested somewhere else.
+Ultimately, it leads to saving valuable resources that can be invested somewhere else.

 In a hybrid workplace environment, employees have more freedom to choose when and where to do their job.
 Some tasks that require focus and concentration can be done remotely.
 Others, that need interaction with the team, can be done at the office.